MercySpectures/Sheriyan-Coding-School-Cohort/Excercises/Excercise 01 - Blog Website (HTML)/README.md

-# Blog Website Assignment - Sheryians Coding School
+# HTML Website Assignment - Sheryians Coding School

 ## Overview
-This project is a simple **HTML Blog Website** showcasing various HTML tags and elements.
+This project is a simple **HTML Website** showcasing various HTML tags and elements.
 It was created as the first assignment in the **Job Ready AI Powered Cohort** by **Sheryians Coding School**.

 ## Features
 The webpage includes the following sections: